Rick Camp Game: Game

-Braves manager Eddie Haas on the other hand, stuck with his starter, Rick Mahler following the second delay.
-In the top of the fourth, Mets rallied for four runs to take a 5–3 lead, thanks in part to a Wally Backman RBI single into center field off of Braves reliever Jeff Dedmon.
+Braves manager Eddie Haas stuck with his starter Rick Mahler following the second delay.
+In the top of the fourth, Mets rallied for four runs to take a 5–3 lead, thanks in part to a Wally Backman RBI single into center field off Braves reliever Jeff Dedmon.
 In the bottom of the fourth, Terry Leach came in to relieve Roger McDowell, who had been pinch-hit for by Clint Hurdle in the top of the frame, and only allowed one run on four hits over the next four innings.

-In the top of the sixth, Keith Hernandez singled, one of the two hits he needed to complete the cycle, but umpire Terry Tata incorrectly ruled that his line drive to center had been caught by Dale Murphy.
-Eventually though, Hernandez would homer in the eighth and single in the 12th to complete the cycle.
+In the top of the sixth inning, Keith Hernandez hit what appeared to be a single, one of the two hits he needed to complete the cycle, but umpire Terry Tata ruled that his line drive to center had been caught by Dale Murphy.
+Hernandez hit a home run in the eighth and a single in the 12th to complete the cycle.

-In the bottom of the eighth with the Mets leading 7–4, Dale Murphy hit a bases-clearing double off of Jesse Orosco to give the Braves the 8–7 lead.
+In the bottom of the eighth, with the Mets leading 7–5, Dale Murphy hit a bases-clearing double off Jesse Orosco to give the Braves the 8–7 lead.
 The Mets answered with a run in the ninth with consecutive singles from Howard Johnson, Danny Heep, and Lenny Dykstra against Bruce Sutter.

-The score would remain tied until the 13th, when Howard Johnson hit a two-run homer off of Terry Forster to put the Mets ahead 10–8.
-The Braves' Terry Harper tied it again with a home run in the bottom of the frame.
-In the top of 17th with the score was tied at 10, both Davey Johnson and Darryl Strawberry got ejected for arguing balls and strikes.
+The score remained tied until the 13th, when Howard Johnson hit a two-run homer off of Terry Forster to put the Mets ahead 10–8.
+The Braves' Terry Harper tied it again with a home run in the bottom of the inning.
+In the top of 17th, with the score tied at 10, both Davey Johnson and Darryl Strawberry got ejected for arguing balls and strikes.

-The Mets however grabbed an 11–10 lead in the 18th on a Lenny Dykstra sacrifice fly.
-In the bottom of the 18th, Braves pitcher Rick Camp was batting against Tom Gorman and proceeded to hit the 0-and-2 pitch for a home run over the left field wall.
+The Mets, however, grabbed an 11–10 lead in the 18th on a Lenny Dykstra sacrifice fly.
+In the bottom of the 18th, Braves pitcher Rick Camp was batting against Tom Gorman and proceeded to hit the 0–2 pitch for a home run over the left field wall, the only HR Camp hit in his professional career, minor leagues included.